gregrickaby/gregrickaby/images.md

 ```

 > Chances are the `.jpg` from the `<img>` tag wont load (unless it's an old browser), you still need to set the attributes!

+### Gotchas

+- Like with [Serving Images in Modern Formats](#serve-images-in-modern-formats), Art Direction introduces a lot of extra HTML in the form of nested DOM elements.
+Lighthouse is likely to bark at you for this.

 Further reading: <https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#art_direction>